Non-stationary Transformers: Exploring the Stationarity in Time Series Forecasting

 \section{Introduction}

-Time series forecasting has become increasingly ubiquitous in real-world applications, such as weather forecasting, energy consumption planning, estimation of future illness cases, and financial risk assessment.
+Time series forecasting has become increasingly ubiquitous in real-world applications, such as weather forecasting, energy consumption planning, and financial risk assessment.
 Recently, Transformers~\cite{NIPS2017_3f5ee243} have achieved progressive breakthrough on extensive areas~\cite{Devlin2019BERTPO,dosovitskiy2021an,chen2021decisiontransformer,liu2021Swin}.
-Especially in time series forecasting, credited to their stacked structure and the capability of attention mechanisms, Transformers can naturally capture the temporal dependencies among time points~\cite{haoyietal-informer-2021,kitaev2020reformer,2019Enhancing,wu2021autoformer}, thereby fitting the series forecasting task perfectly.
+Especially in time series forecasting, credited to their stacked structure and the capability of attention mechanisms, Transformers can naturally capture the temporal dependencies from deep multi-level features~\cite{haoyietal-informer-2021,kitaev2020reformer,2019Enhancing,wu2021autoformer}, thereby fitting the series forecasting task perfectly.

 Despite the remarkable architectural design, it is still challenging for Transformers to predict real-world time series because of the non-stationarity of data.
-Non-stationary time series are characterized by the continuous change of statistical properties and joint distribution over time~\cite{Anderson1976TimeSeries2E,hyndman2018forecasting}.
-From the aspect of data, non-stationarity makes the time series less predictable~\cite{Anderson1976TimeSeries2E,hyndman2018forecasting}.
-From the view of deep learning, it is a fundamental but challenging problem to make deep models generalize well on a varying distribution~\cite{pan2009survey, li2017deeper, ahuja2021invariance}.
-Therefore, it is generally acknowledged to pre-process time series by elimination of non-stationarity, and the related research has become a hot topic~\cite{adanorm, passalis2019deep, kim2022reversible}.
-These studies attenuate the non-stationarity of real-world time series in order to obtain more predictable series and provide relatively stable data distribution for deep models.
+Non-stationary time series is characterized by the continuous change of statistical properties and joint distribution over time, which makes the time series less predictable~\cite{Anderson1976TimeSeries2E,hyndman2018forecasting}.
+Besides, it is a fundamental problem to make deep models generalize well on a varying distribution~\cite{pan2009survey, li2017deeper, ahuja2021invariance}.
+In previous work, it is generally acknowledged to pre-process the time series by stationarization~\cite{adanorm, passalis2019deep, kim2022reversible}, which can attenuate the non-stationarity of raw time series for better predictability and provide more stable data distribution for deep models.